thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 permalink: /:collection/:path.html
 ---
 This 101 walks you through a few simple, SpotIQ workflows.
-When you have completed the walk through you will be able to use the core features of SpotIQ in your ThoughtSpot installation.
+When you have completed the walkthrough, you will be able to use the core features of SpotIQ in your ThoughtSpot installation.

 If you want a detailed overview of what SpotIQ does before you try it out,